 14 km, 5 hours

-A short half hour climb take us up to Juli-La (4,400m) before descending to the riverside through dense rhododendron, Juniper and conifer forests.
-We then cross a bridge and after a short climb reach Dhur Tshachu hot spring, where legend has it that Guru Padmasambhava bathed in the 8th century.
+A short half-hour climb takes us up to Juli-La (4,400m) before descending to the riverside through dense rhododendron, Juniper and conifer forests.
+We then cross a bridge and after a short climb reaches Dhur Tshachu hot spring, where legend has it that Guru Padmasambhava bathed in the 8th century.